 Community – this was the surprise answer from many of you when I asked last year on my annual readers survey this question: What spiritual practice would you like to learn more about?

 I expected and did hear the answers such as prayer, slowing down to be with God and how to hear God.
 I never thought creating community would be checked off as often as it did.

-Let’s talk about community this month as August’s Tending the Holy Thursday series.
+Let’s talk about this topic this month as August’s Tending the Holy Thursday series.
 Each month on my Thursday posts, I pick one theme (or person of faith) to explore.

 Each month I also include a free download to accompany the month’s topic.
 Since I am an introvert and find creating, dealing, and being in community challenging at times, I created a one page “The Introvert’s Guide to Community,” with 15 ideas how to practice this spiritual discipline.
 This PDF is available at no cost by clicking the button at the end of this post.

 Be sure to sign up to get Healthy Spirituality in your inbox, so you don’t miss any of the weeks (I promise I never over-send stuff to you).
 And invite your friends to this blog and share on social media.
 I sure do appreciate the support in spreading God’s word.